Specific Learning Disorders (SLD): Types, Risk Factors, and Support Strategies

 Specific learning disorders, referred to as learning disabilities, are neurodevelopmental conditions that hinder a person's ability to gain and adapt to academic skills properly.
 People with Specific Learning Disorders face challenges in writing, reading, and mathematics, even in other aspects of learning.
-Specific Learning Disorders (SLD) impact a person's academic performance, self-esteem, and daily functioning.
+Specific Learning Disorders (SLD) affect a person's academic performance, self-esteem, and daily functioning [1].

 There are three types of Specific Learning Disorders (SLD) that people suffer from.